zachpino/sensor-service-ecology/week09/answers.md

         #we haven't seen this capacity before, so let's add it to the list
         dockCapacityList.append(dockCapacity)

-# let's count how many times each order shows up in the 'count' key
+# let's count how many times each dock capacity shows up in the 'count' key
 dockCapacityCount = []

 # we need to loop twice! once through the list of capacities, and for all the stations!